Student support services

 International Student Adviser

 Student life in the Netherlands can be unfamiliar and perhaps a little daunting to international students.
 If you are experiencing problems in the University, or with settling in either in Leiden or The Hague, the International Student Adviser is there to help.
-He or she is available during regular consultation hours to answer questions ranging from academic and financial concerns to all kinds of practical aspects about living in the Netherlands.
+She is available during regular consultation hours to answer questions ranging from financial concerns to all kinds of practical aspects about living in the Netherlands.

 Extra support from the start